 9 Do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived.
 Neither fornicators, nor idolaters, nor adulterers, nor homosexuals, nor sodomites, 10 nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners will inherit the kingdom of God (1 Cor.
 6.9-10).

-One of the best books I’ve found on the subject of witnessing to unbelievers is Share Jesus Without Fear by William Fay and Linda Evans Shepherd.
+One of the best books I’ve found on the subject of witnessing is Share Jesus Without Fear by William Fay and Linda Evans Shepherd.
 In it Mr. Fay shares his testimony:

 My resume spelled p-o-w-e-r.
 I was the president and CEO of a multimillion-dollar international corporation, I had ties with the mob, and I owned one of the larger houses of prostitution in the United States.
 I was involved in racketeering, bookmaking, and gambling.
 I had a gold Rolex, chauffeured limo, money, my fourth wife, and trophies from my many racquetball championships.
 I felt I had everything the world said spelled success.
 And I mocked anyone who dared share his faith in God with me.